mswhitby/classroom/_docs/resources/app1_rubric.md

 ---

-## How This Will Be Graded (Simplified)
+## Grading Rubric

+This project is graded on **functionality, understanding, and effort** — not on being advanced.
+The following will be considered:

 - Does the app **work**?
 - Does it **solve a real problem**?
 - Can you **explain what you built**?
 - Did you **try and make progress**?

----

-## Final Reminder
-> This is not about being perfect or advanced.
-> This is about building something real, learning how apps work, and showing effort.

----

-## Grading Rubric (100 Points Total)

-This project is graded on **functionality, understanding, and effort** — not on being advanced.

 ---